abhi3700/My_Learning-Rust/README.md

   }
   ```

+- View the dependency graph of a project using `$ cargo tree`
 - **Publish** a crate to [crates.io](https://crates.io/) via `$ cargo publish`

   - Each crate has a limit of 10 MB in size for each version.